cmstas/ZMET2016/README.md

-Currently the master branch is meant to work with CMSSW 76X.
-A branch exists to run over ntuples made with older versions of CMSSW.
+Currently the master branch is meant to work with CMSSW 80X.
+Git branches exist to run over ntuples made with older versions of CMSSW.

 This repository is used to produce babies, and analyze babies for the Z+MET analysis.
 Follow these steps to check out and compile the baby maker:

 source /code/osgcode/cmssoft/cmsset_default.sh  > /dev/null 2>&1
-export SCRAM_ARCH=slc6_amd64_gcc493
+export SCRAM_ARCH=slc6_amd64_gcc530
-cmsrel CMSSW_7_6_3
+cmsrel CMSSW_8_0_11
-cd CMSSW_7_6_3
+cd CMSSW_8_0_11
 cmsenv
-ANALYSIS_TAG=V07-06-09
+ANALYSIS_TAG=V08-07-01
 git clone git@github.com:cmstas/ZMET2016.git $ANALYSIS_TAG
 cd $ANALYSIS_TAG
 git checkout $ANALYSIS_TAG